AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/InheritanceExtensions/ClassIsDerivedFrom__1_2.md

 InheritanceExtensions.ClassIsDerivedFrom&lt;T> Method (IClassWithBaseClassReference&lt;T>, String)
 ==================================================================================================
-AutomationML 2.1 APIDetermines, if the specified class is directly or indirectly (across multiple generations) a descendant of the class or identical to it, which is uniquely identified with the specified baseClass path.
+Determines, if the specified class is directly or indirectly (across multiple generations) a descendant of the class or identical to it, which is uniquely identified with the specified baseClass path.
 The base class path or the referenced class path may contain alias identifiers.
 If alias identifiers are present, the method tries to load the external referenced document.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)